 Intestinal blockage

 An intestinal blockage can occur anywhere along the cat’s gastrointestinal tract.
-Common causes include an ingested foreign object, heavy roundworm or tapeworm infection, twisting of the intestine, telescoping of the intestines and adhesions.
+Common causes include an ingested foreign object, heavy roundworm or tapeworm infection, twisting of the intestine or telescoping of the intestines (intussusception).

 Intestinal obstructions are common in kittens who begin to explore their environment from a few weeks old.
 Just like human toddlers curiosity can get the better of them and they can chew on lots of things that aren’t cat-friendly such as elastic bands and hair elastics.